Polarized Antimatter in the Proton from Global QCD Analysis: Abstract

 \section{Abstract}

-We present a global QCD analysis of spin-dependent parton distribution functions (PDFs) that includes the latest polarized $W$-lepton production data from the STAR collaboration at RHIC.
-These data allow the first data-driven extraction of a nonzero polarized light quark sea asymmetry $\Delta \bar{u} - \Delta \bar{d}$ within a global QCD framework with minimal theoretical assumptions.
-Within our simultaneous extraction of polarized PDFs, unpolarized PDFs, and pion and kaon fragmentation functions, we also extract a self-consistent set of antiquark polarization ratios $\Delta \bar{u}/\bar{u}$ and $\Delta \bar{d}/\bar{d}$.
+We present the first simultaneous global QCD analysis of spin-dependent parton distribution functions alongside their spin-averaged counterparts and pion, kaon, and unidentified hadron fragmentation functions.
+This analysis includes all data relevant for constraining the polarized light quark sea asymmetry $\Delta \bar{u} - \Delta \bar{d}$, in particular the latest polarized $W$-lepton production data from the STAR collaboration at RHIC and semi-inclusive deep inelastic scattering data from COMPASS, allowing the most robust extraction available with minimal theoretical assumptions.
+We also extract a self-consistent set of antiquark polarization ratios $\Delta \bar{u}/\bar{u}$ and $\Delta \bar{d}/\bar{d}$ and determine the signs of the truncated contributions to the proton spin from the light antiquarks.